-The M.S. in Forensic Science and Law Gains Accreditation
+The M.S. in Forensic Science and Law FEPAC Accreditation

-An immediate benefit of achieving accreditation was realized by two Duquesne forensic students, Julia Patterson and Alexis Smith, who received a grant offered only to students in accredited programs to support their research project, Collection of DNA from Spent Shotgun Shells Using dcDOP-PCR.
-View their research at the 2010 AAFS Annual Conference.
+An immediate benefit of achieving accreditation was realized by Duquesne forensic students, who received a grant offered only to students in accredited programs to support research projects.
+View their research at the 2018 AAFS Annual Conference.

 The FSL Program at Duquesne University is the nation's only entry-level program combining science and law, answering a critical need for skilled professionals in the exciting, yet challenging field of forensics.
 The program's faculty includes professors from both the Bayer School of Natural and Environmental Sciences and Duquesne University's prestigious Law School, making it the only one of its kind in the nation.
 The curriculum provides graduates of the program with credentials sought by employers and laboratories in the field.